bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js166">166.
 Check if a Number is a Motzkin Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks if a given positive integer is a Motzkin number.
-A Motzkin number is a number in the sequence of Motzkin numbers, which counts the number of different ways of drawing non-intersecting chords between points on a circle (not necessarily touching every point with a chord).
+<p>This program checks if a given positive integer is a Motzkin number.
+A Motzkin number is a number in
+the sequence of Motzkin numbers, which counts the number of different ways of drawing non-intersecting chords between points on a circle (not necessarily touching every point with a chord).</p>
 <pre>
 function isMotzkinNumber(number) {
   if (number < 0) {